Megahertz-Hannover/megahertz-hannover.org/site/english.md

-Megahertz is a monthly meetup for all woman who are interested in technology.
+Megahertz is a monthly meetup for all woman* and those who identify as Genderqueer or Nonbinary!

 !!!include(_meeting_en.md)!!!